StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

     }
   }
 ```

+The `EventTimeToLive` property is optional and allows automatic expiration and deletion of the events from CosmosDB.
+The value is expressed in seconds.

 The `Encryption` section is optional and enables client-side encryption for the specified type name.
 When provided, properties marked with the `[Encrypt]` attribute will be automatically encrypted before storage and decrypted when retrieved, ensuring sensitive data remains protected at rest.